kalgynirae/lumeh.org/md/music.md

 *   *Windmills... in Space!* – February 2015

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/KvIuU1sofBY" frameborder="0" allowfullscreen></iframe>

     <audio controls="controls" preload="none">
       <source src="/music/files/Synthmaster Lumpy - Windmills... in Space!.ogg">
     </audio>

+    Based on the Song of Storms theme from Ocarina of Time.
+See the description of the YouTube video for more information.

 *   *It's from a Davideo Game* – February 2015